 I wasn’t.

 I think Grand Cayman was my favorite.
 Aside from the turtles, we also went into a semisubmersible submarine and looked at fish and reefs, to a rock formation area called Hell, and to a rum factory where we bought rum cake and sampled banana rum that made my eyes water.
 The rum cake did not make its way back to the United States.
-It lasted like, half a day once we got backcayman1 to the ship.
+It lasted like, half a day once we got back to the ship.
 And that was us pacing ourselves!

 Coming home was depressing.
 We got off to a wrong foot when we discovered the temperature was nine degrees.
 Nine.
 Things also got progressively bad when we realized a) our luggage was not showing up on the luggage carousal and, b) it wasn’t in the airlines baggage system, which meant it wasn’t scanned in when we left Miami.